 235 Topics in Biblical Hebrew

 Fundamentals of Hebrew morphology, including readings from Biblical narrative texts.

+Attributes: Taught in English

 331 Top in Hebrew Lit/Israeli Cult

 Intensive study of a particular author, genre, or period.
 Introduction to the use of critical theory in literary analysis.

 Prerequisite: 231.